There is a significant ongoing shortfall of ICU ventilators in Low and Middle-Income Countries (LMIC), and Newly Emerging Economies (NEE)

 Critical Care volume 27, Article number: 37 (2023)

-RELAVENT was developed with the mission to revolutionise respiratory care and provide affordable mechanical ventilation in ICUs in LMIC and NEE regions where disease burden and ventilation solutions significantly affect patient survival.
+RELAVENT was developed to revolutionise respiratory support and provide affordable ICU ventilation in LMIC and NEE regions.
+RELAVENT will save lives.